- Studies reveal high HIV prevalence rates among transgender women in the United States.

-Because data for this population are not uniformly collected, information is lacking on how many transgender people in the United States are infected with HIV.
-However, data collected by local health departments and scientists studying these communities show high levels of HIV infection and racial/ethnic disparities.
+Because data for transgender people are not uniformly collected, information is lacking on how many transgender people in the United States are infected with HIV.
+However, data collected by local health departments and scientists studying these communities show high levels of HIV and racial/ethnic disparities.

-Individual behaviors alone do not account for the high burden of HIV infection among transgender people.
-Many cultural, socioeconomic, and health-related factors contribute to the HIV epidemic and prevention challenges in U.S. transgender communities.
+Individual behaviors alone do not account for the disparate HIV diagnoses among transgender people.
+Many cultural, socioeconomic, and health-related factors contribute to these diagnoses and prevention challenges in transgender communities.

-- Behaviors and factors that contribute to high risk of HIV infection among transgender people include higher rates of drug and alcohol abuse, sex work, incarceration, homelessness, attempted suicide, unemployment, lack of familial support, violence, stigma and discrimination, limited health care access, and negative health care encounters.
+Other factors that contribute to high rates of HIV among transgender people include drug and alcohol abuse, mental health disorders, incarceration, homelessness, unemployment, lack of familial support, violence, stigma, discrimination, limited health care access, and negative health care encounters.

 What CDC Is Doing

-CDC and its partners are pursuing a high-impact prevention approach to advance the goals of the National HIV/AIDS Strategy and maximize the effectiveness of current HIV prevention methods among transgender people.
+CDC and its partners are pursuing a high-impact prevention approach to achieve the goals of the National HIV/AIDS Strategy: Updated to 2020 and maximize the effectiveness of current HIV prevention methods among transgender people.
 Activities include:

-- Providing support and technical assistance to providers that help community-based organizations enhance structural interventions for transgender people (condom distribution, community mobilization, HIV testing, and coordinated referral networks and service integration).
+- Providing support and technical assistance to providers that help CBOs enhance structural interventions for transgender people (e.g., condom distribution, community mobilization, HIV testing, and coordinated referral networks and service integration).

 For more information, visit CDC's Lesbian, Gay, Bisexual, and Transgender Health website.